openmrs-archive/openmrs-contrib-modulus/README.md

         $ grails refresh-dependencies
         $ grails run-app

-**NOTE:** Modulus only provides a REST API for the module repository dataset.
-To get an actual web interface for modulus, build and install [Modulus-UI][].
+**NOTE:** Modulus only provides the back-end and REST API of the OpenMRS Modules application.
+To get an actual web interface for Modulus, build and install [Modulus UI][].

 [gvmtool]: http://gvmtool.net/
 [Modulus-UI]: https://github.com/openmrs/openmrs-contrib-modulus-ui